oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 1. Augment the editor view UI to surface these responses to creators, and complete the end-to-end feature so that the complete life-cycle functions correctly.
 Add e2e tests to verify the overall life-cycle.

 **Notes**
-* Proposals must clearly state when this information must be recorded.
-The process should not unduly obstruct the learner -- e.g, it would not be nice to surface a modal with “explain your approach” every time the learner clicks submit.
+* Proposals must clearly state what conditions trigger this flow.
+The process should not unduly obstruct the learner -- e.g, it would not be nice to surface a modal with "explain your approach" every time the learner clicks submit, and perhaps we might want to do this at most once per lesson.
 Proposals should also outline when and where this data is surfaced to creators.
-* Proposals must clearly state the complete lifecycle of this feature, starting from the learner’s submission and proceeding all the way to the creator improving the lesson based on that feedback.
-Be sure to consider “non happy path” flows as well, such as when the student does not provide an explanation that the creator can understand.
-The proposal should also include mocks for both the learner and creator views.
+* Proposals must clearly explain the complete lifecycle of this feature, starting from the learner's submission and proceeding all the way to the creator improving the lesson based on that feedback.
+Be sure to consider "non happy path" flows as well, such as when the student does not provide an explanation that the creator can understand, or does not want to provide an explanation at all.
+* Proposals should include mocks for both the learner and creator user journeys.

 ***